brandur/sorg/content/nanoglyphs/033-heroku.md

 Not much lasting product or technological impact is one side of the coin, the other being disappointment around an epic vision with so much potential that never materialized.

-The Cedar stack was a work of true genius (I had no hand in its creation, so this isn't as self-serving as it sounds).
+The Cedar stack was a work of true genius (I had no hand in its creation, so this isn't as self-serving as it might sound).
 The previous Aspen and Bamboo stacks were far more limited, supporting only specific versions of specific stacks, and with a lot of special-casing necessary.
 Cedar made Heroku the platform that could run everything -- users could bring their own stacks with buildpacks and `Procfile`s, and its sophisticated internal state machine and routing layer made apps running on it impressively robust.
 Even after learning how the sausage was made, I never stopped being impressed by how well it worked, or how the platform could be pushed to do things that its creators never imagined thanks to great primitives and the flexibility that fell out of them.

 Back in 2012 the momentum coming off shipping Cedar was so great that despite its success, it was only considered the first step of a much more ambitious project.
 Before long, it'd be extended to handle programs of all shapes and sizes, with the current 512 MB container just an incidental first option.
 Even the biggest data-crunching apps would be deployable on containers with 10s or 100s of GBs of memory, and all the way down to tiniest one-off cloud `grep` runs needing only just a couple of megabytes.
 So fast and easy that it'd crazy _not_ to run on Heroku.